 During the student's final quarter prior to graduation, they will be required to complete an on-line exit counseling session.
 Information on loan repayment, breakdown of loan balances, and frequently asked questions will be covered in these sessions.
-A breakdown of applicable loan histories will be mailed out to the student during the final term along with a listing of the website and contact information for the servicers.

 If a student decides to discontinue their education or take a Leave of Absence from school, the student must meet with the Financial Aid Office to complete the required exit counseling.
 For a student leaving PTC who is unable to come to the Financial Aid Office to complete this requirement, this information will be mailed to the student's home address for completion.
 More information can be found at: https://ptcollege.edu/financial-aid/financial-aid-help.